backingUpYouTube/backUpYouTubePyCollection/README.md

 Using your command prompt, terminal or console navigate to the unzipped folder and type in one of the following:

 * python backUpChannelAnnotations.py
-> Extracts the annotations of videos from a specific channel and optionally from videos linked to videos on this channel via annotations.
+> Extracts the annotations of videos from a specific channel and optionally from videos linked to videos on this channel through annotations.
+Saves them on the WAYBACKMACHINE.
 * python backUpConnectedVideos.py
-> Extracts the annotations of videos from a specific channel and optionally from videos linked to videos on this channel via annotations.
+> Extracts the annotations of a video and videos linked to it through annotations.
+Saves them on the WAYBACKMACHINE.
 * python backUpPlaylistAnnotations.py
-> Extracts the annotations of videos from a specific channel and optionally from videos linked to videos on this channel via annotations.
+> Extracts the annotations of videos from a specific playlist and optionally from videos linked to these videos through annotations.
+Saves them on the WAYBACKMACHINE.
-* python backUpChannelAnnotations.py
+* python backUpYouTube.py
-> Extracts the annotations of videos from a specific channel and optionally from videos linked to videos on this channel via annotations.
+> Extracts the annotations of a single video from a specific channel and optionally from videos linked to videos on this channel via annotations.
+Saves them on the WAYBACKMACHINE.